mozilla/elasticutils/docs/queries.rst

    :py:meth:`elasticutils.S.facet_counts` methods

-Once you execute the search, then it will cache the results and further uses of that :py:class:`elasticutils.S` will operate on the same results.
+Once you execute the search, then it will cache the results and further executions of that :py:class:`elasticutils.S` won't result in another roundtrip to your ElasticSearch cluster.

+.. _queries-shapes:

 S results can be returned in many shapes
 ----------------------------------------